ulticoder/ulticoder.github.io/README.md

 The "look and feel" of this site is based on the
 <a target="_blank" href="https://github.com/mmistakes/minimal-mistakes/">
-"Minimal Mistakes" template</a> initiated using
+"Minimal Mistakes" responsive template</a> initiated using
 <a target="_blank" href="https://github.com/mmistakes/minimal-mistakes/issues/280#event-848084392">
 this script</a>, then uploaded to the
 <a target="_blank" href="https://github.com/ulticoder/ulticoder.github.io">ulticoder.github.io project on GitHub</a>.